-In their final semester, students will be asked to have an exit interview with the Program Director.
-If the Program Director is the student's academic advisor, then the interview may be conducted by another graduate faculty.
-The purpose of the interview is to gain feedback from the students regarding their experiences in the program with the aim of strengthening the program and to ensure that the student has indeed fulfilled all the certification and licensing requirements.
+In their final semester, students will be asked to complete an exit survey.
+The purpose of the survey is to gain feedback from the students regarding their experiences in the program with the aim of strengthening the program and to ensure that the student has indeed fulfilled all the certification and licensing requirements.
+Also, the survey allows the student to provide current contact information.

-The Program Director will review the progress of each student each semester.
+The Program Director, in consultation with program faculty and site supervisors, will review the progress of each student each semester.
 Students whose grade point average (GPA) drops below a 3.0 or who earn a failing grade in a course (i.e., below a B-), will be placed on academic probation.
 Students whose GPA is below 3.0 have one semester to bring their GPA to 3.0.

-Students who have a GPA less than 3.0 for two consecutive semesters will be dismissed from the program unless a committee of faculty from the Psychology, Education, and/or Human Services and Rehabilitation Studies departments votes to continue the student in the program.
-Students placed on academic probation a second time, or students who earn a failing grade in two courses, will be dismissed from the program unless the committee votes to continue the student in the program.
+Students who have a GPA less than 3.0 for two consecutive semesters may be dismissed from the program.
+Students placed on academic probation a second time, or students who earn a failing grade in two courses, will be dismissed from the program unless a committee comprised of graduate faculty from the ABA and other programs votes to continue the student in the program.